 James McIntire has 40 years of experience in government policy and finance.
 He was elected as Washington’s 22nd State Treasurer in 2008 in the midst of the financial crisis, and re-elected in 2012.
 As the state’s Chief Financial Officer, he was responsible for managing $400 billion of transactions per year, financing a $21 billion debt portfolio (AA+/Aa1), investment of $18 billion of assets, public deposits of $6 billion, and served three terms as Chair of the $112 billion Washington State Investment Board.
-He is the immediate past President of the National Association of State Treasurers and is currently a Senior Advisor for Star Mountain Capital in New York.
+He is a recent past President of the National Association of State Treasurers and is currently a Senior Advisor for Star Mountain Capital in New York.

 Mr. McIntire began his career working in the U.S. Senate for Hubert Humphrey, and served as a policy advisor to congressional committee chairmen and Washington governors.
 He is the former Director of the Fiscal Policy Center at the University of Washington, and served on the faculty of the University’s School of Public Policy and Governance for 25 years.
 He represented north Seattle in the Washington State House of Representatives for 10 of those years, where he provided leadership on several fiscal committees.
 During his time in the Legislature, he maintained an extensive national consulting practice with Navigant Consulting, Inc., estimating product, mass tort, class action and other legal liabilities for corporations, investors and creditors.